-You might need to override the default gateway for a VMkernel adapter to provide a different gateway for services such as vMotion, Fault Tolerance logging, and vSAN.
+You might need to override the default gateway for a VMkernel adapter to provide a different gateway for services such as vMotion and Fault Tolerance logging.

 Each TCP/IP stack on a host can have only one default gateway.
 This default gateway is part of the routing table and all services that operate on the TCP/IP stack use it.